 - 1 tablespoon baking powder

-- 4 ounces unsalted chilled butter, cut into small pieces (1 stick)
+- 4 ounces unsalted butter, cold, cut into small pieces (1 stick)

 - 3.5 ounces almond paste, frozen, then grated using the large-hole side of a box grater